 - To avoid a negative perception: Listing a property privately helps to protect it from the stigma that can develop if it has been on the MLS for weeks and still hasn’t sold.

 - To test the market: A pocket listing gives you an idea of what interested buyers are willing to pay for your home before you make it public on the MLS.
 That way, you may be less likely to have to reduce the price if and when you finally make it public on the MLS.

-- Reduced commission: Most Realtors will charge a 6% commission from the home’s sales price.
-But that could still be negotiated down since the Realtor doesn’t have to spend so much time or money marketing the property.
+- Reduced commission: Most real estate agents will charge a 6% commission from the home’s sales price.
+But that could still be negotiated down since the real estate agent doesn’t have to spend so much time or money marketing the property.

 What Are the Disadvantages of Pocket Listing for Sellers?